MoryokaV/iCloud-Drive-CLI/README.md

 # iCloud-Drive-CLI
 Command line app which makes iCloud Drive accessible from any terminal.
+This python script does I/O file operations between iCloud Drive and your hard drive

 ## Help Dialog:
   download + filename | -> download specified file/folder from cloud